leagman1/vcl-info-site/README.md

 ## Information & Administration
 ### Data structure
 The site does not use a proper database, but uses a number of files instead.
 Most of them are .json files, some of them are .csv files.
-For info on the structure of an individual file, refer to the existing files.
+For info on the structure of an individual file, refer to the files provided in the repository.
+All data is demo data, but it should demonstrate proper form.

 There are a few files which are used throughout the site:
 - players.json -> master data on all players in the VCL